tosmi-ansible/aap-onboarding/README.md

 The goal is enabling tenants to work independently of the platform team operating Ansible Automation Platform.

-Onboarding of tenants provided by the platform team is done via Configuration as Code (CaC).
+Onboarding of tenants by the platform team is done via Configuration as Code (CaC).
 This repository contains all relevant automation code.

-Furthermore, each tenant will get a separate repository containing automation code relevant to the tenant.
+We leverage the excellent _infra.app_configuration_ collection for implementing CaC for Ansible Automation Platform.
+A single role _infra.app_configuratin.dispatch_ is used to create required configuration objects in AAP.
+The objects itself (projects, job templates, inventories) are stored in the inventories.
+This also enabled a strict separation between code and data.

+_infra.app_configuration_ uses the standard AAP collections _ansible.platform_, _ansible.controller_, _ansible.hub_ and _ansible.eda_ in the background.
+We could have used those collections directly, but this has the following disadvantages:

+- We need to be careful separating automation code and data
+- We need to be careful with ordering required objects.
+For example, before a job template is created, the project needs to exist.

+The _dispatch_ role in the _infra.aap_configuration_ takes care of ordering, and by storing configuration data in the inventory we have a clear distinction between code and data.

 Each tenant will get